Y0Coss/docs-fork/pages/public_cloud/compute/image-life-cycle/guide.en-gb.md

 ## End of Support/End of Life Announcements

-> [!info]
+> [!primary]
 >
-> This section aims to rapidly give you the high-level view of Operating systems versions and support by OVHcloud.
+> This section aims at giving you the high-level view of Operating Systems versions and support by OVHcloud.
 >
-> Please note before that:
+> Please note that:
 >
 > - OVHcloud Linux releases can have a couple of weeks of delay compared to distribution releases.
 > - OVHcloud Windows releases can have a couple of months of delay compared to Microsoft releases.
-> - OVHcloud VPS preinstalled images containing an OVHcloud and a presinstalled software stack (example Wordpress) follow the same lifecycle as the OS they are based on.
+> - OVHcloud VPS preinstalled images containing an OVHcloud OS and a presinstalled software stack (e.g. WordPress) follow the same lifecycle as the OS they are based on.
 > - After its initial release, OVHcloud provided images for a given release version remain available until the end-of-life defined by the editor/community or the end of support if no specific end-of-life is defined.
 After that, it cannot be installed/reinstalled anymore.
-We strongly advise customers to upgrade existing machines with an OS version supported by the editor/community, and refer to the specific Terms and conditions of their OS regarding upgrades when they apply.”
+We strongly advise customers to upgrade existing machines with an OS version supported by the editor/community, and refer to the specific Terms and Conditions of their OS regarding upgrades when they apply.
-> - For more information, you can connect to roadmap [GitHub](https://github.com/orgs/ovh/projects/16/views/1).
+> - For more information, you can read the OVHcloud roadmap on [GitHub](https://github.com/orgs/ovh/projects/16/views/1).
 >

 #### AlmaLinuxOS